BigPolarBear1/factorization_v3/README.md

 The future will judge you transphobes very harshly.
 The really gay and woke future that is.
 Hahaha.
 Morrons don't know what they are up against.
 Fucking 0 braincell shitheads.

+Update: Insomnia, slept maybe 3 hours.
+Might just take a break from work today and finish it this weekend.
+A day more or less doesn't matter.
+Need to pace myself, because this is not the end of my work, it is the beginning.
+Many more PKI schemes to attack and I'll have to continue my work on factorization too... this will already be pretty good... but it must come tumbling down completely.
+Must make the future gay by breaking PKI schemes, hahaha.
+Fucking transphobes.
+All of this is happening because of transphobes and bc microsoft fired my manager.
+I'm never stopping.
+You'll have to kill me, hahahahaha.
+Fight me losers.